ether-camp/ethereum-harmony/README.md

 # Ethereum Harmony

-Application for demonstrating EthereumJ feature.
+Application for demonstrating EthereumJ features.
 It runs local Java based node https://github.com/ethereum/ethereumj .
 Next features were implemented:

  * JSON-RPC implementation and usage statistics.
 Note, that some JSON-RPC methods are not implemented yet;